Reference: S1005-1

 Due to these properties, this seed aids digestion.

-Chia is a sage.
-It is an annual plant that can grow up to 1 m tall and whose scientific name is Salvia hispanica.
+Chia is sage.
+It is an annual plant up to 1 m tall whose scientific name is Salvia hispanica.

-The composition of chia seeds is closely related to that of other mucilaginous seeds such as flaxseed and psyllium.
-Unlike flaxseed, however, chia does not present anti-nutritional factors, factors that limit the use of flaxseed without prior heat treatment.
-Anti-nutritional factors are cyanogenic glucosides or linatins, inhibitors of vitamin B6 that prevent its action.
-Chia also has a much more pleasant taste than flaxseed and is more likely to be eaten by birds.
+The composition of chia seed closely resembles that of other mucilaginous seeds such as flaxseeds and psyllium.
+Unlike flaxseed, however, chia does not have anti-nutritional factors, factors that limit the use of flaxseed without prior hot treatment.
+Anti-nutritional factors are cyanogenic glycosides or linatins, inhibitors of vitamin B6 that prevent its action.
+Chia also has a much more pleasant taste than flaxseed and birds consume it more willingly.

 Black sorghum - Sorghum Noir in cluster